Danielfoojunwei/TensorGuard/README.md

 ## 🎮 7.
 Enterprise Dashboard & Observability

-The TensorGuard v1.4.0 Control Center is a multi-view enterprise portal designed for fleet-wide transparency and remote policy guardrail management.
+The TensorGuard v2.0.0-FedMoE Control Center is a multi-view enterprise portal designed for fleet-wide transparency and remote policy guardrail management.
+It now features **Mixture of Intelligence (MoI)** visualization for expert-driven aggregation.

 ### Key Functional Views